hashicorp/design-system/website/docs/content/writing-style/index.md

 !!!

-**Capitalization rules for UI elements**

-Typically you will want to capitalize site or UI elements or sections when referring to them in content if they are capitalized in the UI:
+### Capitalization for direction

+When referring to specific UI elements or sections within the application, use the same capitalization of the element itself.

+!!!
+Do

-“You can set up module sharing from the Site Administration area of a Terraform Enterprise instance.
-The Registry subsection allows an organization to be chosen to which your current organization’s private module registry will be shared.”
+You can set up module sharing from the Site Administration area of a Terraform Enterprise instance.
+The Registry subsection allows an organization to be chosen to which your current organization’s private module registry will be shared.

-**Exceptions**: Some terms may seem like they wouldn’t be capitalized, but the Education team has given reasoning for their capitalization:
+!!!

+#### Exceptions for feature names

+The following terms should always use title case:

 - Terraform Registry
 - Terraform Stacks